Is Your Pet Identifiable?

 and with the people who love them.

 A gate left open, a loud noise, a slipped leash, or a visitor at the door can separate a beloved animal from their family in seconds.
-Through our partnership with DocuPet, Humane Canada is helping to ensure that, when it happens, the journey home is quick and easy.
-Some simple steps are all it takes to make sure you're always prepared.
+Humane Canada, in partnership with DocuPet, wants to ensure that, when it happens, the journey home is quick and easy

 Keep collars, harnesses, and leashes properly fitted and in good condition.